hapi-server/data-specification/README.md

 ## The ‘size’ Attribute

-The 'size' attribute can only be used for an array.
-Therefore "size" : [0] is not allowed and cannot be used to refer to a scalar parameter.
-A scalar parameter will simply not have the ‘size’ attribute.
-Using ‘size’: [1] refers to a 1-D array of length 1.
-Currently only 1-D arrays are supported, but higher dimensionality may be supported and would be expected to look like ‘size’ :[3,5] for a 2-D array with length 3 in one dimension and 5 in the other.
+The 'size' attribute is required for array parameters and not allowed for others.
+Currently, data parameters can be only up to 1-D arrays.
+The size attribute must be a 1-D JSON array of length one, with the one element in the JSON array indicating the number of elements in the data array.
+For a spectrum, this number of elements is the number of wavelengths or energies in the spectrum.
+Thus `"size":[9]` refers to a data parameter that is a 1-D array of length 9.
+In the `csv` and `binary` output formats, there will be 9 columns for this data parameter.
+In the `json` output for this data parameter, each record will contain a JSON array of 9 elements (enclosed in brackets `[ ]`).

+(Note: Since the data arrays are at most 1-D, the `size` atribute could be a scalar, but having it as an array allows for easier future expansion of the spec to include 2-D or higher data arrays.)

 ## 'fill' Values